 Defenses Against a Dog Bite Lawsuit

 There are two common defenses that dog owners may use in strict liability states such as Missouri – trespassing and provocation.
-If the victim was unlawfully trespassing on private property when the dog bit them, the dog’s owner may be able to successful deflect a lawsuit.
+If the victim was unlawfully trespassing on private property when the dog bit them, the dog’s owner may be able to successfully deflect a lawsuit.
 The same logic applies to a victim who was deliberately provoking the dog in any way.

 On either side of the table, if you’ve been involved with a dog bite incident in any way, the right legal team can make a world of difference in the outcome of your case.
 The legal professionals of Douglas, Haun & Heidemann have been dedicated to providing comprehensive, high-quality legal counsel in the state of Missouri for more than 100 years.
 Since 1912, our firm has provided competent legal representation for a wide range of cases, so reach out to our team if you have any questions about Missouri dog bite laws, or want to start reviewing a case in Springfield.